-In this tutorial, we will guide you through adding real-time synchronization to a productivity tool using SuperViz.
+In this tutorial, we will guide you through adding real-time synchronization to a productivity tool using SuperViz Collaboration and SuperViz Real-time.
 Real-time synchronization is a crucial feature for collaborative applications, allowing multiple users to interact with shared content simultaneously and see each other's changes as they happen.
 With SuperViz, you can build interactive tools that update live, providing a seamless collaborative experience for users.

 We'll demonstrate how to integrate real-time synchronization into a notes application, enabling users to collaborate on notes with real-time updates.
 This setup allows multiple participants to edit notes, move elements, and see changes instantly as they happen.
 Let's get started!